 In the remainder of this paper, all the $L^{0}$-modules under consideration are assumed to be regular.
 This restriction is not excessive, since all random normed modules (for example, $L^{0}(\mathcal{F},\mathbb{R}^{d})$) are regular.

-Since our future target is to develop random functional analysis and its applications to dynamic Nash equilibrium theory and nonsmooth differential geometry on metric measure spaces (see \cite{BPS2023,CLPV2025,CGP2025,Gigli2018,GLP2025,LP2019,LPV2024} for recent advances), random normed modules and random locally convex modules will play an active role and they are all more general $L^{0}$-modules than $L^{0}(\mathcal{F},\mathbb{R}^{d})$, and thus we state the results of this section in the $L^{0}$-modules for possible convenience in the future applications.
+Since our aim is to develop random functional analysis and its applications to dynamic Nash equilibrium theory and nonsmooth differential geometry on metric measure spaces (see \cite{BPS2023,CLPV2025,CGP2025,Gigli2018,GLP2025,LP2019,LPV2024} for recent advances), random normed modules will play an active role and they are all more general $L^{0}$-modules than $L^{0}(\mathcal{F},\mathbb{R}^{d})$, and thus we state the results of this section in terms of $L^{0}$-modules for possible convenience in future applications.